- Week 9 of Pregnancy Is The Number Of Months?

 - Self-Care Tips

 The first two months of pregnancy are behind you.
-At 9 weeks pregnant, early morning illness is peaking, and you might be dealing with mood swings, heartburn, and other pregnancy signs.
+At week 9 of pregnancy, early morning illness is peaking, and you might be dealing with mood swings, heartburn, and other pregnancy signs.
 On the other hand, your baby is growing, looking more human, and even moving around.

 This week, your child (now formally known as a fetus) is looking less and less like a little pink blob and rather has more of a tiny baby shape.
 Even the tail that had actually been present in earlier weeks has actually practically disappeared.

-9 Weeks Pregnant Is The Number Of Months?
+Week 9 of Pregnancy Is The Number Of Months?

-Doctors usually track pregnancy by week, not month- but if you’re passing away to understand the number of months pregnant you are, at 9 weeks you’re 2 months pregnant, now entering your 3rd month of pregnancy.
+Doctors usually track pregnancy by week, not month- but if you’re passing away to understand the number of months pregnant you are, at week 9 of pregnancy you’re 2 months pregnant, now entering your 3rd month of pregnancy.
 Just a few more weeks to enter the very first trimester!

-How Big Is Your Baby at 9 Weeks?
+How Big Is Your Baby at Week 9 of Pregnancy?

 Today your child is about the size of a cherry!
 Your kid may now measure 0.6 to 0.7 inches long and weigh about 0.12 ounce.